ibmm-unibe-ch/Apaf1-foci-analysis/README.md

 ```

 The primary analysis of Apaf1 foci was performed with [CellProfiler](https://cellprofiler.org/), which is not included in the environment.
 Please install it separately using their official installation instructions.
+The cellprofiler-pipeline file for reproducing our pipeline can be found in the **CellProfiler_Pipeline** folder.